farmenvy/dotcom/README.md

 Any code that is merged to master is automatically deployed to whichever server is [staging](./STAGING).

 If you want to see which server is currently in production, view the `/api/health` endpoint.
+Production is obviously visible at https://farmenvy.com, and the staging server is available at https://farmenvy.com:8443.

 ### Making a production release